blaze-slider/blaze-slider/website/docs/intro.md

 <br/>

-Benchmark measures the time taken to create a slider with 10 slides by each slider, which is reported in above table as "Time to initialize" ( all libraries configured with same configuration, content and style )
+Benchmark measures the time taken to create a slider with 10 slides by each slider, which is reported in the above table as "Time to initialize" ( all libraries configured with the same configuration, content and style )

 Benchmark is measured on Apple M1 Pro CPU with 6X slowdown on Google Chrome 103